 Break the Routine in Aerobic Exercise

-Perhaps at some point you were a part of the successful 20% but you find yourself falling out of your fitness routine.
 There are many reasons fitness routines fail.
-Some simply lose interest in their routine or become irritated by lack of results.
+Some people simply lose interest in their routine or become irritated by lack of results.
 Instead of an uplift, a workout can become a dull, tedious chore, so its not surprising that many stop exercising.
 The good news is that there are many different ways to get your physical activity in.
-The first step is finding an activity you enjoy and that challenges you.
-The next step is to mix it up often enough to prevent boredom and prevent plateaus in your fitness.
+The first step is finding activities you enjoy and that challenge you.
+The next step is to mix it up often enough to prevent boredom and plateaus in your fitness.

 Here are some options to get you going: